 It is also essential to integrate the IT security process into the company's policies and procedures to help ensure that employee termination controls meet relevant Sarbanes-Oxley requirements.
 Information security and data retention policies must be company-specific and tailored to the laws under which a company operates.

-Nevertheless, there are at least three broad IT principles to which a company should adhere to when and after terminating an employee.
+There are at least 3 broad IT principles that a company should follow when and after terminating an employee:

-- Prompt notification of the termination to the IT department - even a heads up in advance of the termination meeting is appreciated so IT can bar access while the meeting is taking place.
+- Prompt notification of the termination to the IT department.
+Advanced notice of the termination prior to the termination meeting gives the IT department sufficient time to bar access while the meeting is taking place.

 - Prudent revocation of access.
 Once notified, IT is responsible for immediate revocation of access and preserving any records that the company might need now or in the future.

-Remote access should also be removed, and the former employee should be dispossessed of all company-owned property, including technological resources like a notebook computer and intellectual property like corporate files containing customer, sales, and marketing information.
+The employee termination process should focus on severing all ties between the employee and the company.
+This includes blocking the employee's internal access to all company data.
+IT should immediately revoke the former employee's computer, network, and data access.
+Remote access should also be removed, and the former employee should be dispossessed of all company-owned property, including technological resources such a notebook computer and intellectual property such as corporate files containing customer, sales, and marketing information.

-However, in the case of an employee whose end of employment is only imminent, IT should consult with the employee's manager, HR, and other key decision-makers to determine the appropriate manner in which to stagger the revocation of access over the person's remaining days of employment.
+For employees whose end of employment is only imminent, IT should consult with the employee's manager, human resources (HR), and other key decision-makers to determine the appropriate manner in which to stagger the revocation of access over the person's remaining days of employment.

 Just as the granting of access and security clearances should be documented for future reference, the revocation of access should also be documented, especially for legal purposes.
 The goal, of course, should always be to revoke access in ways that make good business sense financially, technologically, and legally.